spidistudio/ExodusAI/README.md

 - Some features may behave differently on experimental builds
 - Report QPR2-specific issues on GitHub for rapid fixes

-**🚀 Ready for AI vision and advanced file attachments?
-[Download v1.25](https://github.com/spidistudio/ExodusAI/releases) and chat with images!**
+**🚀 Ready for enhanced document processing and improved file handling?
+[Download v1.26](https://github.com/spidistudio/ExodusAI/releases) and experience better document support!**